-- How long it was on the store shelf before it was purchased
+- How long it was on the store shelf before you bought it.

 You probably don't have this information, and if you're like most people, you might be lulled into thinking the fire extinguisher doesn't have an expiration date and is designed to last forever.
 It isn't, but you don't have to discard it just because you don't know how old it is.
 A service pro can reset it if the canister is in good working condition.